phoebenyi/correlation-risk/README.md

 jupyter notebook correlation_analysis.ipynb
 ```

-And manually adjust variables for analysis.
+Manually adjust variables for analysis and code for testing.

 ---